ChristopheCVB/TouchPortalPluginSDK/README.md

 ## Build

-Use the common `gradlew clean` task to clean your build folder
+Use the common `gradlew clean` task to clean your build directories

+Use the common `gradlew build` task to build your project

 Use the `gradlew packagePlugin` task to pack your plugin into a `.tpp` file.
 Output files will be in your module `build/plugin` directory